UnlockedLabs/UnlockEd-Open/README.md

 *	PHP 7.0+
 *	MySQL 8.0+

+## Xampp Installation:
+One option, is to install Xampp, which includes all of the above requirements.
+This would typically by done on a clean system, because otherwise you are likely to already have something like mysql or mariadb installed and they can conflict

+    wget https://sourceforge.net/projects/xampp/files/XAMPP%20Linux/8.2.4/xampp-linux-x64-8.2.4-0-installer.run -o xampp.run

+    sudo chmod +x xampp.run

+This will bring you through the GUI installation process.
+You will typically install in /opt/lampp and then you should clone the UnlockEd git repository to /opt/lampp/htdocs (which will require sudo privilages to write to that directory)

+    sudo git clone https://github.com/UnlockedLabs/UnlockEd-Open.git /opt/lampp/htdocs

+Afterwards, you can make sure you are in the lampp directory:

+    cd /opt/lampp
+    sudo ./xampp start

+Then in your browser, go to `http://localhost/phpmyadmin` if there is an error regarding mysql, it is very likely a socket error... something like

+    cannot connect to mysql server through socket 'var run mysqld mysqld.sock'

+to fix this, we need to either find, or create our /etc/my.cnf file.
+If it already exists, we need to add the following.
+First, in a terminal run `sudo find / -type s | grep mysql.sock` to make sure that the mysql instance running with xampp is being used.
+If it is, the output should be

+    /opt/lampp/var/mysql/mysql.sock

+and we need to add that to our `/etc/my.cnf` file, with the port 3306. if no /etc/my.cnf file exists, (and there is no mysql directory) we need to create one.

+    sudo curl https://gist.github.com/PThorpe92/885d31810852d3d0360a4982bd96febf/raw/bbeaaddb751eb05073f38ab443a21ffc3c551a79/my.cnf -o /etc/my.cnf

+Now after `sudo ./opt/lampp/xampp restart` you should be able to log into mysql from the command line or from `http://localhost/phpmyadmin` and create the tables in step 4 below, and pick up from there.

 ## Usage
 Deployment of UnlockED is intended to be very straightforward.
 It can be deployed by: